awsdocs/aws-cli-user-guide/doc_source/cli-chap-tutorial.md

    }
    ```

-1. Next, create a rule for your security group that enables inbound network traffic on port 22 from the CIDR network address range that you'll use to connect to the instance\.
+1. Create a rule for your security group that enables inbound network traffic on port 22 from the CIDR network address range that you'll use to connect to the instance\.
 **Important**
 This example shows the `0.0.0.0/0` CIDR range which enables inbound traffic from anywhere on the internet\.
 We strongly recommend that you replace this with the *public* CIDR range of the network \(as seen by AWS\) from which you'll connect to your instance\.